Warning signs of a common, dangerous cancer

 So what do you need to know to protect yourself?

 “There are two very important things that should be understood about colorectal cancer,” says Dr. Jeffrey Brasky, a gastroenterologist at Advocate Lutheran General Hospital in Park Ridge, Ill.
 “The first is colon cancer can be a silent disease.
-What this means is when symptoms present, this may actually be an indication of a more advanced stage of the cancer.
-This is why getting a colon cancer screening beginning at the age of 50 for the those who are not predisposed is so important.”
+What this means is when symptoms present, this may actually be an indication of a more advanced stage of the cancer.”

 The second important point: patients under the age of 50 need to be aware of colon cancer symptoms so they can visit their primary doctor or gastroenterologist for medical evaluation if they think something is wrong, says Dr. Brasky.